deepkit/deepkit-framework/README.md

     @ObjectID()
     id: string;

-    //in *toMono and *toPlain is children the value of ChildrenCollection::items
+    //in *toMongo and *toPlain is children the value of ChildrenCollection::items
     @Class(ChildrenCollection)
     children: ChildrenCollection = new ChildrenCollection([]);
 }
 ```

-`ChildrenCollection` is now always use in *toClass calls.
+`ChildrenCollection` is now always used in *toClass calls.
 The
 constructor of ChildrenCollection receives the actual value as
 first argument.